UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.smarandache/index.md

 A house alarm system triggered by motion detection and proximity monitoring.
 It includes the following features:

 - Detection of motion presence using a motion sensor
-- Proximity monitoring using a distance sensor mounted on a servo motor rotating 180 degrees
+- Proximity monitoring using a distance sensor mounted on a servomotor rotating 180 degrees
 - Activation of a buzzer alarm when motion is detected and the presence is close enough
 - Deactivation of the buzzer alarm by entering a code using a keypad
 - Displaying the entered code on an LCD screen